OathPros/COMP3/source/guidelines/typography.rst

 General Guidelines
 ------------------

-* Wherever possible, use the default system fonts as provided by the distribution or operating system on which your application is running.
+* Wherever possible, use the default system fonts as provided by the distribution or operating system on which your app is running.
 In GNOME, the default font is Cantarell, which was originally designed and developed by David Crossland.
 * Do not position text over graphical backgrounds or textures, since this reduces contrast and makes text less readable.
 This can be a particular issue for users with visual impairments.

 Variants, Sizes & Weights